Setting up a Drum Kit

 3. Solder a 1Mohm resistor between the two wires on the pedal connector.

-USB Host (Pi Pico Only) If you want to use your controller on an unmodifed Xbox 360 or Xbox One or Xbox Series, you can wire a USB port to the Pi Pico.
+USB Host (Pi Pico Only) If you want to use your controller on an unmodifed Xbox 360 or Xbox One or Xbox Series, you can connect a USB port to the Pi Pico.

 usb